Vaccinations Training

 Medicines Administration (Parenteral) (PAMT) training programme Available as a blended programme through Hibernian Healthcare.

 Pharmacists are asked to reflect, self-assess and to evaluate whether they need to refresh their training in this programme, in order to ensure they have the necessary skills and knowledge to safely deliver the associated medicines or vaccination service.
-The PSI requires that this training programme is repeated if a pharmacist wishes to administer:
+The PSI requires that this training programme is repeated in circumstances where a pharmacist has had a two-year break in vaccination practice or longer.

 Responding to an Emergency Situation and Management of Anaphylaxis (RESMA) training programme Developed by Hibernian Healthcare and available through the IIOP.
 Training is valid for two years.